MugenMicko/voron/V0/NozzleWiper/Beta_v2/README.md

 Shutdown the printer.

 Fit the Nozzle Wiper under the left Y extrusion: Feed the cable up through the provided routing on the frame mount.
 Then angle the frame mount into into the groove on underside of the left Y extrusion and push firmly so it snaps into place.
 Now screw the fitted M3x10mm on the frame mount into the extrusion.
-Don't overtighten, it only needs small amunt of contact to hold the Nozzle Wiper in place
+Don't overtighten, it only needs small amount of contact to hold the Nozzle Wiper in place

 ![printerfit](images/printerfit.jpg)